-Since graduating from the ANU School of Art (SOA) in 2007 Bradley has exhibited nationally and internationally.
-She has collaborated with artists and curators in Australia and Overseas, worked with National Parks staff and landscape architects on projects regarding performance in the landscape in Canada and Australia, and been acquired into private collections nationally.
-Significant exhibitions include the 2017 installation Climbing Equipment at the National Portrait Gallery of Australia, 2015 finalist in the australian National Self Portrait Prize and the European touring exhibition FuturoTextiles (2012 – 14).
-Significant achievements include winning the inaugural Harris and Hobbs Small Sculpture Prize (2014) and being recipient of the CAPO Rosalie Gascoigne Memorial Award (2014).
-Bradley is currently a lecturer and Phd candidate at the ANu school of art and design
+Bradley has exhibited and collaborated with artists and curators in Australia and internationally, and worked with National Parks staff and landscape architects on projects regarding performance in the landscape in Canada and Australia.
+Significant exhibitions include the 2017 timber and textile installation Climbing Equipment at the National Portrait Gallery of Australia, finalist in the National Self Portrait Prize (2015) and the European touring exhibition FuturoTextiles (2012 – 14).
+Significant achievements include winning the inaugural Harris and Hobbs Small Sculpture Prize (2014) and being the recipient of the CAPO Rosalie Gascoigne Memorial Award (2014) to continue work developed on residency in Newfoundland.
+I am also a lecturer and PhD candidate at the Australian National University School of Art and Design.